COS301-SE-2025/Smart-File-Manager/README.md

 </p>

 <p align="center">
 Smart File Manager (SFM) is a digital housekeeper that uses metadata, natural language processing, and AI clustering algorithms to automate file management.
-SFM can perform smart context searches, navigate directories with an intuitive graph view, and perform smart context searches for important files.
+SFM can perform smart context searches, navigate directories with an intuitive graph view, and automatically sort your files for you.
 It's a versatile AI file finder and a new best friend for modern computer users.
 </p>

 <div align="center">